neo4j/neo4j-javascript-driver/.github/PULL_REQUEST_TEMPLATE.md

     Title:
     PRs targeting the current default branch (nightly driver) don't follow a fixed naming scheme.
-    If your PR is a backport, please use the following naming scheme:
+    If your PR is a backport, please link the original PR in the comments.
-    [targeted version] description
-    e.g.,
-    [4.4] Remove a banana from the code
 -->

 <!--